Bazror/hivemind/docs/native_ads/native_ads.md

 Communities will have the choice to either collect all ad revenue or have it burnt.
 A setting will be availed in `community settings`.

-Once an ad is approved by moderators, valid payments can be made by sending tokens to a community account or burning tokens that are **no less** than the bid amount.
+Once an ad is approved by moderators, valid payments can be made by sending tokens to a community account, or burning tokens, that are **no less** than the bid amount.

 Even though approved, an ad will not be displayed until the payment is made.
 Unscheduled ads are manually enabled by a moderator, after a successful and valid payment.
 Scheduled ads are automatically enabled if the payment is made in time, as expanded on below.